 Ontario Benthos Biomonitoring Network (OBBN)

 Benthic macroinvertebrates are the small creatures that live in stream sediments, don't have a spine, and are large enough to see without magnification (eg., insects, ;arvae, molluscs, etc.).
 They are sensitive to environmental impacts such as pollution and habitat degradation and are an important part of aquatic food webs (e.g., supporting fish production).
 In this way, benthic community structures are significant in determining the ecological health of aquatic ecosystems.
-Benthic sampling is conducted by NBMCA each spring at four locations within the Chippewa Creek subwatershed, and rotationally at tweleve streams within other subwatersheds.
+Benthic sampling is conducted by NBMCA each spring at four locations within the Chippewa Creek subwatershed, and rotationally at twelve streams within other subwatersheds.
 Taxonomic identification is completed by microscopy to the family level, and the data are used to quantify ecosystem health.
 Data can be downloaded from Ministry of Environment, Conservation and Parks Ontario Benthos Biomonitoring Network.

 Watershed Report Card